-The date of the memorial changes from year to year on the Gregorian calendar, but on the Hebrew calendar used primarily today for religious observances it occurs on the twenty-seventh day of the month Nisan, the first month of the ecclesiastic year.
-This marks the anniversary of the 1943 Warsaw Ghetto Uprising (April 19 - May 16.)
+The date of the memorial changes from year to year on the Gregorian calendar, but on the Hebrew calendar used primarily today for religious observances, it occurs on the twenty-seventh day of the month Nisan, the first month of the ecclesiastic year.
+This marks the anniversary of the beginning of the 1943 Warsaw Ghetto Uprising (April 19 - May 16.)
 This was the largest act of Jewish resistance during the war.
-In 2019, Yom HaShoah occurred from sunset May 1 to nightfall May 2.
-In 2020, it will be from sunset April 21 to nightfall April 22.
-During this time flags are flown at half staff in Israel.
+In 2022, Yom HaShoah occurred from sunset April 27 to nightfall April 28.
+In 2023, it will be from sunset April 17 to nightfall April 18.
+During this time flags are flown at half staff throughout Israel.

 Throughout Israel, at 10:00 a.m., a lone siren begins to wail.
-At once, everything stops.
-People out walking stop talking and stand still.
+At once, all activity ceases.
+Pedestrians stop walking and remain in place.
+No one speaks.
 Cars pull to the side of the roads and highways, and drivers and passengers get out and stand silently for two somber minutes of reflection on the Holocaust victims.
-When the siren is over, people respectfully resume their activities.
+When the siren is over, people respectfully resume their affairs.

 Despite the overwhelmingly tragic nature of the genesis of this act of devotion, I find it to be a beautiful expression of national unity.